 Consuming incoming data from device topics directly to a single service prevents systems from achieving full scalability.
 Sometimes, such an approach limits the availability of the system on events of failure and data flood.

 AWS IoT Rules Engine is designed to connect API endpoints to AWS IoT Core in a flexible way.
-But, all AWS services have different data flow properties and their own intended use cases.
+But, all AWS services have different data flow properties and their own intended Applications.
 All services cannot be used as a single point of entry to the system.
 Sometimes improper use of an AWS IoT service can open potentially disastrous weak-points in your solution, or at least brittle components that won’t scale.
 Pay attention to the data flow limitations and suggested uses for each AWS IoT service and its pipeline connectors.

 For example, in cases of high-volume streaming data, consider buffering (ElastiCache) or queuing (SQS) the incoming data before invoking other services, which enables the ability to recover from failures, increase data availability and reduce costs.